ericdrowell/ElGrapho/README.md

 graph = new ElGrapho({
   container: document.getElementById('container'),
-  model: ElGrapho.models.ForceDirected(model)
+  model: ElGrapho.layouts.ForceDirected(model)
 });
 ```

-The ```ForceDirected``` model uses Webcola to reduce edge crossing and optimize node spacing.
-Be warned that force directed graphs take O(n^2) time, which means they may not be appropriate for generating models on the client with lots of nodes.
+The ```ForceDirected``` layout uses d3-force to reduce edge crossing and optimize node spacing.
+Although the algorithm is fairly efficient with a runtime of O(nlog(n)) via the Barnes-Hut approximation which uses quad trees, this can still be slow for very large graphs of 50k nodes or more.
 If it's possible to build your models in advance, it's a good idea to build the force directed graph model on the server and then cache it.
-If you require your models to be constructed at execution time, and the number of nodes is very high, you may consider using an O(n) model substitude such as ```Web``` or ```Cluster```
+If you require your models to be constructed at execution time, and the number of nodes is very high, you may consider using an O(n) model substitude such as ```HairBall``` or ```Cluster```

-The ```ForceDirected``` model accepts a ```steps``` property from the model config which can be used to define the accuracy of the result.
-This is because force directed graphs require multiple passes to obtain the final result.
+The ```ForceDirected``` layout accepts a ```steps``` property from the model config which can be used to define the accuracy of the result.
+This is because force directed graphs require multiple passes to obtain a final result.
 The default is 30.
 Lowering this number will result in faster model construction but less accurate results.
 Increasing this number will result in slower model construction but more accurate results.

-#### Tree Model
+#### Tree Layout

 ```
 let model = {